abhi-bops/abhi-bops/README.md

 👋 Hi, I’m Abhi
-👀 I’m interested in python, Machine Learining, bash, and more
+👀 I’m interested in python, Machine learining, bash, and more
 🌱 I’m currently learning Machine learning with python
 📫 You can reach me on twitter [@abhi_bops](https://twitter.com/abhi_bops)